zephyrproject-rtos/zephyr/doc/application/apps_run.rst

 An application image is loaded on the target based on functionality available on the hardware device.
 Loading instructions are often unique to the particular target board.
-For this reason, loading instructions reside with the platform-specific documentation.
+For this reason, loading instructions reside with the board-specific documentation.

-For more information see :ref:`platform`.
+For more information see :ref:`board`.